RamKumar-27/Java-Hibernate-with-Postgres--example/README.md

 To save data to db `http://localhost:8080/model`

-To get data to db `http://localhost:8080/model/getData`
+To get data from db `http://localhost:8080/model/getData`